javascript-tutorial/en.javascript.info/5-network/05-fetch-crossorigin/article.md

 A preflight request uses method `OPTIONS`, no body and two headers:

-- `Access-Control-Request-Method` header has the method of a non-simple request.
+- `Access-Control-Request-Method` header has the method of an the non-simple request.
-- `Access-Control-Request-Headers` header provides a comma-separated list of non-simple HTTP-headers.
+- `Access-Control-Request-Headers` header provides a comma-separated list of its non-simple HTTP-headers.

 If the server agrees to serve the requests, then it should respond with empty body, status 200 and headers: